davesteele/comitup/doc/comitup-conf.5.md

     configuration variable contains an &lt;nn&gt; string, with one to 4 "n's", it will be replaced with a persistent, random number.

+  * _ap_password_:
+    If this parameter is defined in the configuration file, then the comitup hotspot will require that any connection to the hotspot be authenticated, using this password.

   * _web_service_:
     This defines a user web service to be controlled by **comitup**.
 This service will be disabled in the **HOTSPOT** state in preference of the comitup web service, and will be